Vincenzoos/CrunchyCravingsEcom/docs/High-level_System_Architecture.md

       - `unit_price`: Price per unit at time of order (for historical accuracy).

-- **faqs** Have no direct relationship.
+- **faqs** have no direct relationship.
 FAQs can be used to address common inquiries, but they are separate entities.

-- **contacts** Have no direct relationship.
+- **contacts** have no direct relationship.
 Contacts are used for customer inquiries and are not directly linked to other entities.

 ---